With the launch of Pippa Mattinson’s new force free Online Dog Training Courses, we take a look at how far our training techniques have come.

 Removing punishment from the relationship between us works well, because the social system in dog families was not based on punishment or fear, but on mutual benefit and cooperation.
 Which is how modern dog training works.

 4. Calm trainer

 We are all different.
 And some of us are more patient and naturally calm than others.
-I for one am not a patient person.
 And training any dog can be frustrating at times.
 Especially when you seem to be getting nowhere fast

-We know that punishment is only effective if delivered within a few seconds of the action we want to discourage.
+Punishment is only effective if delivered within a few seconds of the action.